Local Uncertainty Sampling for Large-Scale Multi-Class Logistic Regression: Experiments

 Since the true data distribution $\D$ is known in this case, we directly generate the full dataset from the distribution $\D$.
 For the full dataset, we generate $n=50,000$ data points.
 The entire procedure is repeated for 200 times to obtain the variance of different estimators.
-For the LUS method, we randomly generate $5000$ data points, i.e., an amount of 10\% of the full data, from $\D$ to obtain a rough estimate by a linear model and keep it before the 200 repetitions.
+For the LUS method, we randomly generate $n_{pilot}=5000$ data points (i.e., an amount of 10\% of the full data) from $\D$ to obtain a pilot estimator in \emph{every} repetition.
 Moreover, we generate another $n_{test}=100,000$ data points to test the prediction accuracy of different methods.

-Recall that $\gamma$ controls the desired variance of the LUS estimator according to Theorem \ref{thm:PSD}.
-In the following experiments, we will test different values of $\gamma=\{1.1,1.2,\cdots,1.9,2,3,\cdots,9,10\}$, respectively.
-Given the value of $\gamma$, suppose the LUS method will subsample a number of $\tilde{n}_{Sub}$ data points.
-Then, we let the US and CC sampling methods select the same amount of $\tilde{n}_{Sub}$ examples to achieve fair comparison.
+Recall that $\gamma$ controls the desired variance of the LUS estimator according to Theorem \ref{thm:LUS}.
+In the following experiments, we will test different values of $\gamma=\{1.1,1.2,\ldots,1.9,2,3,4,5\}$, respectively.
+Given the value of $\gamma$, suppose the LUS method will subsample a number of $n_{Sub}$ data points.
+Then, we let the US and CC sampling methods select an amount of $n_{Sub}+n_{pilot}$ examples to achieve fair comparison, because the LUS method has to pay for its usage of a random pilot estimate.

-Since $\bm{\theta}_k\in\R^{d}$ $(k=1,\cdots,K-1)$ and there is an additional intercept parameter, the estimator contains a total number of $(d+1)(K-1)$ coordinates.
-Now, denoting by $\tau$ the coordinate-wise ratio between the variance of the coordinate in the candidate estimator and the variance of the coordinate in the full-sample based MLE, we show the $\tau$ value for each coordinate under different values of $\gamma$.
-The results under $\gamma=1.1, 2$ and $3$ are shown in Fig. \ref{fig:toy_imbalance1}.
+Since $\bt_k\in\R^{d}$ $(k=1,\ldots,K-1)$ in this case and there is an additional intercept parameter, the estimator contains a total number of $(d+1)(K-1)$ coordinates.
+Denote $\tau$ as the coordinate-wise ratio between the variance of the coordinate in the subsampling based estimator and the variance of the coordinate in the full-sample based MLE.
+We show the $\tau$ value for each coordinate under different values of $\gamma=\{1.1, 2,3\}$ in Fig. \ref{fig:toY_imbalance1}.
 In this simulation, there are $42$ coordinates.
-From the figures, we observe that the $\tau$ value for each coordinate of the LUS method is approximately $\gamma$, which matches our theoretical analysis in Theorem \ref{thm:PSD}.
-On the other side, the variances of the US and CC sampling methods are much higher than that of the LUS method.
+From the figures, we observe that the $\tau$ value for each coordinate of the LUS method is around $\gamma$, which matches our theoretical analysis in Theorem \ref{thm:LUS}.
+On the other hand, the variances of the US and CC sampling methods are much higher than that of the LUS method, even when US and CC sample $n_{pilot}$ more data points than the LUS method.